gitpitch/gitpitch/docs/desktop/publishing.md

 - Speaker notes are disabled on export.
 - Grid Animations are disabled on export.
+- Table of contents are disabled on export.
 - Video and Asciinema playback are disabled on export.
 - Animated GIFs are exported as a single static image.